- Itemized Deductions

 You claim any travel, transportation, meal, or entertainment expenses for your job.

-Your employer paid you for any of your job expenses that you would otherwise report on line 21.
+Your employer reimbursed you for any of your job expenses that you would otherwise report on line 21.

 If you used your own vehicle, are using the standard mileage rate, and (2), earlier, doesn't apply, you may be able to file Form 2106-EZ instead.

-If you don't have to file Form 2106 or 2106-EZ, list the type and amount of each expense on the dotted line next to line 21.
-If you need more space, attach a statement to your paper return showing the type and amount of each expense.
-Enter the total of all these expenses on line 21.
+If you don't have to file Form 2106 or 2106-EZ, list the type and amount of each expense next to line 21 and enter the total of all these expenses on line 21.
+If you are filing a paper return and you can't fit all your expenses on the dotted line next to line 21, attach a statement instead showing the type and amount of each expense.

 Don't include on line 21 any educator expenses you deducted on Form 1040, line 23.